 I think we would’ve thought twice about going to rock climbing in Rumney for Spring Break if we had found the history of their weather beforehand.
 There’s this helpful tool that David came across that helps you look into that called Wunderground.
 There are lots of cool features that you can play around with that tell you the weather history for a particular area.

-As you can see, the area around Rumney during the time we went was recorded for consistently having snow and rain.
+As you can see, the area around Rumney during the time we went to was recorded for consistently having snow and rain.
 We clearly did not pick the best week to go rock climbing in Rumney!

 Camping Up North In Early Spring Is Not For The Faint of Heart